deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13184/index.md

 ---
 title: "Router-Tuning: A Simple and Effective Approach for Enabling Dynamic-Depth in Transformers"
-summary: "Router-Tuning and MindSkip revolutionize Transformers: dynamic depth is achieved via efficient router fine-tuning, boosting speed and cutting training costs without compromising accuracy."
+summary: "Router-Tuning and MindSkip boost Transformer efficiency by dynamically skipping less crucial layers, achieving a 21% speedup with minimal performance loss."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-17", "🤗 24-10-22"]
 showSummary: true